jcolag/silver-bat-01-seeking-refuge/text/12-mercy.md

 "Right, the fact that the science you're citing has been discredited and surpassed for more than a century should in no way impact your belief in it, so long as you invoke the word *science*, itself."

-"It is the politically correct, Godless modernist that has perverted science, making it an idol to be worshipped rather than a tool to support worship."
-So, that seems to be your all-purpose crazy talk.
+"It is the politically correct, Godless modernist that has perverted science, making it an idol to be worshiped rather than a tool to support worship," so, that seems to be your all-purpose crazy talk.
 I'm starting to see how some of these societies have survived for so long despite consistently being on the losing side of every single fight.

 I slowly reach behind my seat, trying not to move the rest of my body to hide the motion.
 "So, your position is that science is right where it supports your beliefs but wrong where it corrects you?
 That sounds very convenient."